mikelevins/delectus1/doc/storage.md

 must be unique among the user's collections--no two collections belonging to the same user may have the same name.
 The user may change a collection's name at any time.

-##### `"lists"`

-The `"lists"` field is an object whose keys are the IDs of Delectus lists.
-Each ID identifies a list that belongs to the user--users may not put other users' lists in their collections.

-Because every list muct belong to exactly one collection, creating a list adds it to the default collection.
-The user may then move the list to any other collection (that is not marked deleted).
-Moving a list to a different collection removes it from the previous collection at the same time.

-It's not possible to simply remove a list from a collection.
-The only options are to move the list to another collection, or to mark the list deleted.

 ### User Account Objects